jackiezkl/ctfd-edu/README.md

 1. Clone the official CTFd repository at [here](https://github.com/CTFd/CTFd).
 When finished, don't change directory.
 Clone this repository to **the same directory where your CTFd is**.
 Run the **run_first.py**
 2. It first creates a ``.ctfd_secret_key file`` which is required by the next step.
-3. It then check the total number of CPU cores, and calculate the total number of workers.
+3. Then, it checks the total number of CPU cores, and calculate the optimal total number of workers.
 Then, it changes the setting.
 ````
 number_of_workers = 2*number_of_CPUs+1
 ````
-4. The program will add to the following to base template (`themes/core/templates/base.html` if you are using the default theme):
+4. The program will add to the following to base template (`themes/core/templates/base.html` if you are using the default theme.
+It will not work for other themes):
 ```
 <meta name="start_in" content="{{ ctf_starts_in() }}">
 <meta name="ends_in" content="{{ ctf_ends_in() }}">